- How To Stop Your Blog Becoming Boring

 Write in shorthand and leave bits you are stuck on

 Writing in shorthand can be an excellent way to get the story out while saving you time.
-If you haven’t quite figured out how each scene will link together or how everything plays out, it’s also OK to skip over or just jot down a few ideas and sentences and come back to them later rather then getting stuck on something and feeling like your getting nowhere with it.
+If you haven’t quite figured out how each scene will link together or how everything plays out, it’s also OK to skip over or just jot down a few ideas and sentences and come back to them later rather than getting stuck on something and feeling like your getting nowhere with it.

 Keep tasks small and manageable